crmathieu/Orbital/README.md

 	R: Average radius in Km
 	P: Orbital Period in years

-	Moid: Minimum Orbital Intersection Distance (in this case with Earth)
+	Moid: Minimum Orbital Intersection Distance (in this case with Earth) in Astronomical Units (AU)
-	Velocity: The current velocity on orbit (this will be updated during animation)
+	Velocity: The current velocity on orbit (this will be updated during animation) in kilometers/sec

 Files: